wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Curves/Nurbs Curves.md

 		- As the magnitude of the **vector** *k* which can be calculated via the **Vector Length** component.

 **Curves on a surface**: [[Surfaces#^parametric-representation-of-a-surface|Parametric Representation of Curves on a Surface]]
+## Closed NURBS Curves
+A NURBS curve that **connects back to its starting point**.
+	Forms a continuous loop.

+When a NURBS curve is 'closed,' it means that its start and end points are coincident, and the segments between control points around these ends smoothly transition into each other, creating a seamless boundary.